 2.8.9 Data display and presentation refers to the process of displaying and presenting data for direct human perception and interpretation.
 Effective data display and presentation is required in any situation when humans must interact with data through sight or hearing.
-Instances of such situations are when data are being presented in books and newspapers, when data are being presented on computer screens, when data are being printed out on receipts and invoices, and when spoken data are being presented at lectures or meetings.
+Instances of such situations are when data are being presented in books and newspapers, when data are being presented on computer screens, when data are being presented at lectures or meetings.
 Data display and presentation is a critical last stage in the data management cycle because it occurs at the point when data are seen or heard, and immediately interpreted to gain information.
 The aim of data management merges with those of information management at this stage because both aim to facilitate human access to, and interpretation of, data to obtain information.